sfu-discourse-lab/SOCC/README.md

 # Raw data
-The corpus contains 10,339 opinion articles (editorials, columns, and op-eds) together with their 663,173 comments from 304,099 comment threads, from the main Canadian daily in English, \textit{The Globe and Mail}, for a five-year period (from January 2012 to December 2016).
+The corpus contains 10,339 opinion articles (editorials, columns, and op-eds) together with their 663,173 comments from 304,099 comment threads, from the main Canadian daily in English, <em>The Globe and Mail</em>, for a five-year period (from January 2012 to December 2016).
 We organize our corpus into three sub-corpora: the articles corpus, the comments corpus, and the comment-threads corpus, organized into three CSV files: gnm_articles.csv, gnm_comments.csv, and gnm_comment_threads.csv.

 ## gnm_articles.csv